vencis/netbeans-8.2/README.md

-# netbeans 8.2 x11 with midori browser
+# Netbeans 8.2 x11 with Midori browser